ianderrington/genai/docs/Understanding/architectures/models/transformers.md

 Improvements in context length, for both training and generation have found ways to generally work-around these limits.
 While there is ample research in this domain, we present a few of the most successful methods.
 They improve computation complexity in one of several ways:

-* Introducing sparsity that is
+- Introducing sparsity that is
     - Banded or fixed
     - Hierarchical
     - Banded to reduce full computation
     - $/Lambda$ shaped with a banded window that also takes into account observably important first tokens.

-* Inclusion of a recurrent RNN-style that permits memory to be retained.
+- Inclusion of a recurrent RNN-style that permits memory to be retained.
+- Memory retrieval systems.

 ??? code "[Generating Long Sequences with Sparse Transformers](https://arxiv.org/pdf/1904.10509.pdf) provides simple solutions to generate longer sequences."
     <img width="662" alt="image" src="https://github.com/ianderrington/genai/assets/76016868/86d4dc29-7711-490d-a2a8-99c4a4d34027">